 Generally speaking, one very common sound that was used a lot in early techno tunes, as well as in the present, is a famous techno chord or, stab if you like.
 One of the trademark characteristics is its use of jazz-influenced minor and major seven chords, helping to give tracks a strong chord-led feel.
 In the following tutorial, I will show you how to create it with little effort in Massive by Native Instruments.

 LET’S START CREATING

-After inserting a new instance of Massive into a MIDI channel in Lumit, I will go and select a new preset.
+After inserting a new instance of Massive into a MIDI channel in SoundBridge, I will go and select a new preset.
 Our sound will be based on a Saw-tooth waveform.
-Additionally, it will consist of 3 oscillators, so I will engage all 3 of them.
+Additionally, it will consist of 3 oscillators so that I will engage all 3 of them.
 I won’t change the pitch of the first oscillator.
-However, on the second one, I will increase it by three semitones.
+However, in the second one, I will increase it by three semitones.
 Also, on the third oscillator, the pitch will be increased by seven semitones.
 Let’s listen to what I’ve made so far.

 ~ 3 raw oscillators

-Last but not the least, let’s add a built in Reverb to our chord sound.
-Consequently, it will be accompanied with a reasonable amount of Delay.
-I encourage you to experiment not only with different wave-forms of the oscillators, but also with filter and perhaps even with distortion.
-In the end, let’s listen to the results firstly on solo, and then with previously made rhythm section.
+Last but not least, let’s add a built-in Reverb to our chord sound.
+Consequently, it will be accompanied by a reasonable amount of Delay.
+I encourage you to experiment not only with different wave-forms of the oscillators but also with filter and perhaps even with distortion.
+In the end, let’s listen to the results firstly on solo, and then with the previously made rhythm section.

 ~Techno Chord solo

 ~Techno Chord with Rhythm